From Kontsevich Graphs to Feynman graphs, a Viewpoint from the Star Products of Scalar Fields: Kontsevich graphs and Feynman graphs

 Now we embed the star product defined in definition 2.1 into the Kontsevich's framework.
 The Moyal product is one generated by constant Poisson bi-vector field, it may be trivial case from the viewpoint of Kontsevich theory.
-However for convention we discuss the problems in details.
-Similar to the case of the Moyal product, the basic graph is Bernoulli graph (see \cite{11}, \cite{12}) $b_{1}\in G_{1,2}$ which endows one vertex of the first type, two vertices of the second type named by left and right ones respectively.
-Now we consider
+Similar to the case of the Moyal product, the basic graph is Bernoulli graph (see \cite{11}, \cite{12}) $b\in G_{1,2}$ which endows one vertex of the first type, two vertices of the second type named by left and right ones respectively, and two edges starting at the unique vertex of the first type, ending at left (or right) vertex of the second type denoted by $e^{L}$ and $e^{R}$ respectively.
+We call $b$ the basic Bernoulli graph.
+We consider